 - Dim Sum is generally a brunch or lunch thing.
 Few restaurants serve it after around 3pm.
 Don’t be put off by a wait if you go on the weekend.
 They usually go pretty fast.

 Great Dim Sum Restaurants in Calgary that we enjoy include U&Me (menu only), Silver Dragon (carts or menu depending on time of day), Regency Palace (carts and steam table, menu later) and Forbidden City (carts and/or menu).
 Each has its own pluses and minuses.
-All of the pictures above (except for the Thailand picture) are from our lunch today at U&Me.
+All of the pictures above (except for the Thailand picture) are from U&Me or Silver Dragon.